-The client wanted a new visual identity and logo to use in a relaunch of their business as a freelance UX consultancy.
-The identity was to embrace the idea of minimalism and clarity while looking modern, professional and unique.
+David “Sheff” Barker wanted a new visual identity and logo to use in the relaunch of his freelance UX consultancy business.
+The identity was to embrace the idea of process, minimalism and clarity while looking modern, professional and unique.

-After an initial discussion and collaborative research with the client, I was able to expand the brief to really give the client a sense of what their business would be to their own customers.
+After an initial discussion and some collaborative research, I was able to identify what David’s ideal customers would want to see in the brand.
 McShefferty customers would be buying into a personal brand, a service of individual style and efficiency, and ultimately a partner to ensure the success of their own businesses.

-I created a moodboard to bring these ideas into a cohesive visual approach and to enable me to establish the colour palette and general look and feel of the new brand.

-I used to colour palette to embrace the client’s love of nature and adventure, Japanese culture (especially pokemon) and gaming.
-These elements were personal identity cues which weren’t in the brief, but which were drawn out through collaboration and conversation.
-This gave the brand its uniqueness.
+I created a personality moodboard from which to find the brand’s colour pallette, using images inspired by David’s love of nature and adventure, elements of Japanese culture and gaming.
+These elements were personal identity cues which weren’t in the brief, but were drawn out through collaboration and conversation to give the brand its uniqueness.

-From this point, I further developed the logo, and created a range of brand assets to complement the style.
+I then created a range of logo concepts which focused on minimalism and clarity.
+After discussion with David, I further developed a single concept, and created a range of brand assets to complement the style.

-The visual identity is now in use, and has been used across websites, conference presentations, client workshops and articles.
+The visual identity is now in use and naturally evolving.
+It has been used across websites, conference presentations, client workshops and articles.